 As filings for the offering showed, in the five years prior, the company had been profitable only in two.
 In 2002, losses had been $25.1 million.
 In 2003, they totaled $189 million.

 The 2004 offering had come in the wake of several animated hits: Shrek 2 and Shark Tale.

 But the movie grosses reported at the time only confirmed the critical importance of Shrek.
-DreamWorks had endured some high-profile flops, including Sinbad: Legend of the Seven Seas, The Road to El Dorado, and Spirit: Stallion of the Cimarron.
+DreamWorks had endured some high-profile flops.
+These included Sinbad: Legend of the Seven Seas, The Road to El Dorado, and Spirit: Stallion of the Cimarron.
 Before Shrek, its most successful animated feature, Chicken Run, took in $107 million.

 So much for Katzenberg’s little green ogre.

 The Underlying Significance of the “Shrek” Design